 What’s a “Normal” Weight for Kids?

-Most doctors use Body Mass Index or this growth chart from the Centers for Disease Control and Prevention (CDC).
+When considering the recommended weight for children, most doctors use body mass index (BMI) or this growth chart from the Centers for Disease Control and Prevention (CDC).
 A child who falls below the 5th percentile is considered underweight.

 These numbers do not account for height.
 Only your doctor can give you a better idea of where your child falls on these charts by including stature.
 If your child is underweight, talk to your doctor about your child’s overall health and nutrition.
 Look for any nutritional deficiencies (anemia, lacking calcium or vitamin D), medication side effects, or unhealthy behaviors that may cause your child to not gain weight.